ShaneCurcuru/slides/_posts/2014-07-20-Brand-Over-Code.md

 ---
-title: Why Your Brand Is More Important Code
+title: Why Your Brand Is More Important Than The Code
-description: Telling The Story Of Your Project To The World
+description: Telling the story of your project to the world
 conference: OSCON Ignite
 slides: "http://www.slideshare.net/shanecurcuru/why-your-projects-brand-is-more-important-than-the-code-script"
 video: "https://www.youtube.com/watch?v=b72vvkUYZPk"